“The Revolutionary Phenotype” Book Review

-For sometime I’ve enjoyed the live streams of this French Canadian geneticist, philosopher, Youtuber extraordinaire J.F Gariépy.
+For some time I’ve enjoyed the live streams of this French Canadian geneticist, philosopher, live-streamer extraordinaire J.F Gariépy.
 My very loving and thoughtful wife got me this book for Valentine’s day.

 JF is a free market scientist, he explains why he left the institution of academia…